 Here’s how to build the top line muscles of your naturally gaited horse while also developing balanced, quality smooth gait.

-Did you know that developing the top line muscles of your gaited horse is more than lowering your horse’s head and neck?
-Did you know that not all long and low is the same?
-Did you know that too low is not beneficial to your horse?
+Did you know that developing the top line muscles of your naturally gaited horse is more than lowering the horse’s head and neck?
+Did you know that not all long and low produces the same result?
+Did you know that too low is not necessarily beneficial to the horse?
 Find out why…

 Building your horse’s top line muscles is a full body activity.